Sportsbook with Dubuque presence launches online, mobile betting options

 FanDuel operates sportsbooks at the Diamond Jo casinos in both Dubuque and Northwood, Iowa.

 In order to activate an online or mobile account, one must first visit the Dubuque or Northwood sportsbook in person to complete registration.
-Bets then can be made remotely.
+Bets then can be made remotely, though the bettor still needs to be in the state of Iowa.

+Iowa Racing and Gaming Administrator Brian Ohorilko said this in-person registration requirement will remain in place throughout 2020.
+Beginning on Jan.
+1, new customers no longer will be required to register in person.

+Ohorilko said almost all Iowa casinos with sportsbooks have introduced online betting options.

-Q Sportsbook, located within Q Casino in Dubuque, launched its mobile betting app in 2019 and consistently has seen higher wagers through its online option that at its brick-and-mortar facility.
+Q Sportsbook, located within Q Casino in Dubuque, launched its mobile betting app in 2019 and consistently has had higher wager totals through its online option than at its brick-and-mortar facility.

-In July, the most recent month for which data is available, Q Casino saw more than $684,000 wagered online, compared to $387,000 in person.
+In July, the most recent month for which data is available, Q Sportsbook had more than $684,000 wagered online, compared to $387,000 in person.

 Statewide, there was nearly $18 million wagered online in July and about $5 million at brick-and-mortar sportsbooks.